nieweglp/call-center-forecast/README.md

 ### Goal

-Using Python, develop a predictive machine learning model to forecast daily call volumes for Falck Digital Technology’s Roadside Assistance Services in Denmark for December 2023.
-The goal is to accurately predict the total number of calls for each day in December 2023, leveraging historical data and any relevant external factors.
+Using Python, develop a predictive machine learning model to forecast daily call volumes for Falck Digital Technology’s Roadside Assistance Services in Denmark for December 2023. **_The goal is to accurately predict the total number of calls for each day in December 2023_**, leveraging historical data and any relevant external factors.
 Once completed, submit your predictions in the specified format to pedro.rodrigues@falck.com.

 ### Instructions